 Kinder Haus Montessori Nido School will be opening soon!

 Many modern neuroscientists have come to the same conclusion as Dr. Montessori, that it is in the first three years of life the brain absorbs more information than at any other time.
-We know that your toddler will greatly benefit from the loving, encouraging environment that is prepared just for your child’s needs and absorbent mind.
+We know that your preschool-age child will greatly benefit from the loving, encouraging environment that is prepared just for your child’s needs and absorbent mind.

 Great emphasis is placed on recognizing, respecting and appropriately expressing feelings.
 Our practical life skills are refined as children learn grace and courtesy manners during lunch.
 Children learn to push their chairs back under the table and to scrape their plates and help clean the classroom.
 Friends are a great part of the children’s days.
 Outside play provides many opportunities for developing gross motor skills and for social interaction too.
 We recognize the importance and privilege we have in the loving nurture of these precious children.
 Hugs, smiles and love are a part of every child’s days.